Copyright © 2014 jsd

 Another example concerns electrical charge.
 This is definitely an abstraction.
 As discussed in section 4.4, tangible, material particles are not conserved, but the abstraction – charge itself – is conserved.
 If you focus on the tangible, material things, you are going to miss the important fundamental physics.

 There are two ways of looking at the situation, as you can see by comparing figure 6 with figure 7.

 As indicated in figure 6, we could think of a “wave on a rope” and a “wave on a chain” as being two separate things.
 However, as indicated in figure 7, life is simpler if we introduce a layer of abstraction.
 We think of a single wave carried by a single medium, even though part of the medium is made of rope and part of the medium is made of chain.

 Let’s be clear: This abstraction makes things simpler.
 It reduces the number of things you need to learn.
 It means you do not need to worry about the details of the substances that make up the medium.
 You are allowed to look into the details, but you are not required to.

 As another way of saying the same thing, the idea of a “wave on a medium” is a generalization of the ideas of “wave on a rope” and “wave on a chain”.
-The more-general idea is more powerful, more useful.
+The more-general idea is more powerful and more useful.

 People are really good at this sort of thing.
 Consider a four-year-old child playing with a baby doll.
 Everybody knows it’s not a real baby; it is a symbol that represents a baby.

 The most elementary idea of counting depends on this sort of generalization and abstraction.
-You start with the idea of four cows or four pots or chairs, and then generalize to the idea of four itself, the idea of four abstract things.
+You start with the idea of four cows, four pots, or four chairs ... and then generalize to the idea of four itself, i.e. the idea of four abstract things.
 Four pots is different from four chairs in some important ways, but it is also the same in some important ways.

 In physics, many of the most fundamental concepts are completely abstract.
 This includes energy, momentum, and electric charge, among other things.